CLICK HERE to find your Regional Coordinator.

 - Your RC will reach out to you by phone or email after your training is complete.
 Please respond to them to let them know what your plans are— even if it’s just to say you do not plan to start a meeting at this time.

 - Your RC will also reach out to you periodically to see how things are going with you and your meetings.
 This is to check in with you, not check up on you.
-The information RC’s gather about the meetings in their region are shared with the Central Office to help make sure we, as an organization, are providing the best support and training possible for our volunteers.
+The information RC’s gather about the meetings in their region are shared with the National Office to help make sure we, as an organization, are providing the best support and training possible for our volunteers.

 - Facilitating meetings can be challenging and issues can come up, no matter how long you have been facilitating.
 Your RC and/or LC is here to help and support you with any challenges or issues you encounter, including: